mansooru/mansooru.github.io/_pages/about.md

 News
 ======
+* (September, 2021) I will join the Catholic University of Korea as an Assistant Professor in the Department of Artificial Intilligence starting September 2021.
 * (March 4th, 2021) A manuscript, titled "A structural enriched functional network: An application to predict brain cognitive performance", was accepted to [Medical Image Analysis](https://doi.org/10.1016/j.media.2021.102026).
 * (May 20th, 2020) I received "Principal investigator of Postdoctoral Fellowship Program(Nurturing Next-generation Researchers)" supported by [National Research Foundation of Korea](https://www.nrf.re.kr/eng/index) (Total funding: 40K USD)
 * (Jan 6th, 2020) A paper, titled "Deep network-based feature selection for imaging genetics: Application to identifying biomarkers for Parkinson's disease", was accepted to IEEE ISBI 2020.
 (Travel Awards)